 I experimented with positions all around my TV and window but never could get solid reception for all of the stations in my area at the same time.
 In one position, PBS and the upper channels would be good, but the lower ones would be flaky.
 In another position, the lower channels would be good, but the upper ones would be bad.
 If you’ve done your own antenna experiments, you know what I’m talking about.

-My front door is further out than my windows, so it has less obscured line of site to the transmitters.
-Plus, it’s solid wood with no metal, unlike my double-paned windows with screen.
+My front door is further out than my windows, so it has a more direct line of sight to the transmitters.
+Plus, it’s solid wood with no metal, unlike my double-paned windows with metal screens.

 The lesson from this is to go ahead and try whacky locations for your antenna like laying it flat on the floor or putting it on a door.
 Windows usually work well, but not always.